frasanz/geokey-dataimports/README.rst

       - ../geokey-dataimports/geokey_dataimports:/extensions/geokey-dataimports/geokey_dataimports
     ...

 You can also run migrations, make new ones, etc. using *geokey* container.
-For example, tu run only geokey-dataimports tests:
+For example, to run only geokey-dataimports tests:

 .. code-block:: console